codertanish/codertanish/README.md

 ## About Me

 I'm a high school student developer with a focus on web and software applications.
 I have a deep interest in AI and machine learning, and I enjoy learning about any new technology!
+Reach out to me at tanishrastogi2020@gmail.com.

 ## Skills & Technologies
 ### AI and ML